procore/documentation/building_applications/building_apps_helper_library.md

 ## Install Using NPM

-The Procore Embedded App Helper Library is provided as Typescript source code that you can compile into a Javascript (*.js) library for use in your application.
+The Procore Embedded App Helper Library is provided as an NPM package.
-We recommend the NPM package for building the library from the Typescript source.
+To install the package on your computer, run the following command in your project from the command line.

+`npm i @procore/procore-iframe-helpers`

-If you need to install `NPM` to your computer, visit the [NPM website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and follow the installation instructions they provide for your particular operating system.
-To install on your computer, copy and run the command line on NPM at: [procore-iframe-helpers](npm i @procore/procore-iframe-helpers) in your project.
+If you need to install `npm` to your computer, visit the [NPM website](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and follow the installation instructions they provide for your particular operating system.

 ## Using the Library